zcash/zcash-gitian/README.md

 - `GPG_KEY_NAME`: This is passed as the '--signer' argument to Gitian, and used as the name of a directory for your signatures in our `gitian.sigs` repository.
 We suggest using the username portion of the email address associated with your GPG key.
-In our example this is `hpotter`.
+In our example this is `harriet`.

 For more info about updating or revoking gpg keys, see [Notes on updating or revoking GPG keys](docs/gpg_keys.md)